bbowles1/Hail-Annotate/docs/source/google_setup.rst

 We will be using Google's Dataproc computing instances for our annotation pipeline.

 Our previous steps created a Google Cloud account with the administrator role.
 However, Google will not allow you to run Dataproc computing tasks using this administrator role, as this poses a potential security risk to do so.
 Google instead asks you to use service accounts, which have a narrower set of permissions than the full administrator account, to run computing tasks.
 If you initiate a Google compute instance without specifying a service account, Google will create a service account automatically and use it to run the Dataproc instance.
-However, this default account will *not* be able to access our Google Cloud bucket or the input VCF data contained within it.
+However, this default account will *not* be able to access your Google Cloud bucket, or the input VCF data contained within it.

 To solve this issue, we will create a service account and use it to run our computing tasks.
 The steps are below:

 1. Creating a service account.
-We will use the Google Cloud CLI to make a new service account.
+We will use the Google Cloud CLI to make a new service account, but this process can also be done from within the Cloud console if you select the tab for "IAM Permissions."
+The following command creates a new service account:

 .. code-block:: bash